geseq/cpp-pool/README.md

 # cpp-pool

-AdaptiveObjectPool is an object pool designed for fast object allocation and deallocation.
+AdaptiveObjectPool is an object pool designed for fast object construction and destruction.

 The pool maintains an internal free list of objects for quick allocation.
 The list is pre-allocated with a fixed size (N) to minimize runtime allocations and deallocations.
 This is intended to provide